vulpes-walter1313/ruby-linkedlist-TOP/README.md

 ## Size Method
 The size method will loop through the List and count the number of non-nil `@data` variables of each node.
 It returns the value of `size` which is an integer.

+## pop method
+This method removes and returns the last element of the list.
+However if the size of the list is 1, it will remove the element and set the list's `@head` and `@tail` to nil as the list no longer has any elements.

 ## Contains Method
 The contains method returns a boolean of true or false if the `value` argument is found in one of the `@data` Variables in any node in the list.
 The method loops through all nodes and changes a flag from false to true if any `@data` is `==` to `value`.